How to use Hashtags and how they can benefit your Social Media Campaigns

 LinkedIn now encourages its users to use hashtags on their platform.
 This will help others find your LinkedIn content to further establish your professionalism on the platform.

-If however you are a Private User, then you must change your privacy settings from Private to Public to enable the visibility of your content which includes hashtags.
+If however, you are a Private User, then you must change your privacy settings from Private to Public to enable the visibility of your content which includes hashtags.

 Again you don’t want to appear spammy here so a maximum of three hashtags should be enough.
 A good tip is to keep your hashtags relevant to the topic covered in your content to be shared.

 Facebook is great for posting recent work or new products, with links to your website’s portfolio or products page.
-Use hashtags very sparingly here and keep them on topic and relevant.
-Recent surveys have suggested that overuse of hashtags on Facebook can do more harm than good.
+Use hashtags very sparingly here and keep them on-topic and relevant.
+Recent surveys have suggested that the overuse of hashtags on Facebook can do more harm than good.
 In fact, Facebook posts without a hashtag can often fare better than those with a hashtag.
 It’s best to experiment here maybe stick to 1 or 2 and see what works best.

 Social Media Trends